hapax/hapax.github.io/research.md

 #### Technical notes

 - [*MIP\* = RE*](assets/mipre.pdf) (2020).
 Rough notes for a group
-  talk where I gave some context and motivation for an [major breakthough](https://arxiv.org/abs/2001.04383) in complexity theory. <!--, showing that entangled provers can convince you of almost anything.-->
+  talk, providing context/motivation for a [major breakthough](https://arxiv.org/abs/2001.04383) in complexity theory. <!--, showing that entangled provers can convince you of almost anything.-->
 - [*Sphere packing and the modular bootstrap*](assets/sphere-packing.pdf) (2019).
 Unpolished notes for a group talk on the basics of [sphere packing and conformal field theory](https://arxiv.org/abs/1905.01319).